MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 You can see how the bot conversation works in practice by testing it in the **Test bot** pane.
 This lets you fine-tune the topic until you are ready to deploy it without having to exit the Power Virtual Agents portal.

-For bot and topic limits, see the [Quotas and request limit capacity considerations](requirements-quotas.md) topic.
+For bot and topic limits, see the [Quotas, limits, and configuration values](requirements-quotas.md) topic.

 ## Prerequisites